Estonia and Luxembourg sign off on world-first 'data embassy'

 Hot topics included in the meeting between the Prime Ministers included the future of the European Union, the topics of the European council meeting and the issues of the Estonian Presidency of the Council of the European Union.

 “Estonia's most important task in the second half of the year is to bring the European Union closer to its citizens as more unified and determined.
 We need to fulfil our promises and proceed with a positive programme,”Ratas says.

-Regardless of what happens in the future, it’s clear that data and data centres will be central in the minds of all world leaders.
+Regardless of what happens in the future, it's clear that data and data centers will be central in the minds of all world leaders.